Introduction

 For SoapySDR hardware drivers:

-The installer offers to add the libraries to your
+Miniconda for pre-built SDR drivers.
+The installer offers to add the binaries to your

 PATH.
-Make sure to check this option. - Install bindgen dependencies.
+Do not check this option. -

 cargo buildin the FutureSDR directory.